 One of the most frequently posed Kanban multiple choice interview questions, be ready for it.

 In Kanban, with online document features you can do things like:

 While using Kanban, the best way to track progress is Cumulative Flow Diagram.
 It replaces burndown/burnup chart for Kanban teams.

 Kanban tells you more about how to manage the flow of work rather than how to release the work.
-However, there are few steps that might be helpful while releasing work or product in Kanban.
+However, there are a few steps that might be helpful while releasing work or products in Kanban.
 They are:

 True.
 Yes, all the work items that have moved past backlog and not yet shipped to Production are WIP [Work in progress]

 This question is a regular feature in interview questions on Kanban, be ready to tackle it.

 It is generally 1 to 1.5 times of the total team count.
 So, if the team size is 4, max 6 items can be in progress at any given time.

 The horizontal division on a Kanban board to represent various stages of the pipeline is known as swim lane.